zowe-actions/shared-actions/make-pax/README.md

 ### `keep-temp-folders`

 **Optional** - Flag to if we want to keep the temporary packaging folder on the remote machine for debugging purpose.
-Default is `FALSE`
+Input has to be `true` or `false`.
+Default is `false`.

 ### `extra-environment-vars`